raghavcast/ECE27000/labs/lab01/README.md

   <img src="https://user-images.githubusercontent.com/37441514/156125268-dc83e82c-5aa6-4247-8402-167fd5dc58d3.png" alt="inverted LED with push button" width=600> <br>
   <b>Figure 6: Push button, inverter, and LED</b>
 </p>

+> To your TA, demonstrate that when an LED connected to the input gate (pin 1) of the inverter is on, an LED connected to the corresponding output gate (pin 2) of the inverter will be off, and vice-versa. **Proving the functionality of your inverter will allow you to receive points for Step 3.**

 ## Step 4: Wire and verify NAND, NOR, AND, and XOR Gates
 At this point, you may disconnect the inverter if you wish - it will not be tested since its functionality is very simple.
 Repeat Step (3), using a 74HC00 (quad 2-input NAND), 74HC02 (quad 2-input NOR), 74HC08 (quad 2-input AND), and 74HC86 (quad 2-input XOR).
 Read the <a href="https://engineering.purdue.edu/ece270/refs/">datasheets</a> on the ECE 270 web site’s reference page carefully to find out the function of each of the pins of each integrated circuit.
 You will need to connect both push buttons to make this work (you can simply attach another wire to the output of the pushbutton you used earlier as one of them).
 One push button will represent the X input and the other will represent the Y input.
 Connect each of the corresponding outputs through a series resistor(about 150Ω again) to the anode of an LED(green or yellow) and connect the cathode of the LED to ground.
 See Figure 7 for an example of how to wire the breadboard. **Note: You are expected to use the datasheets for each IC to build your circuit.
 Do not try to copy and paste the example wiring or you will run into issues.
 The figure below should be used for reference only.**